spideyashith/angularapp/README.md

 St Aloysius (Deemed to be University), AIMIT Mangalore.

 Unauthorized copying, distribution, or use of this material for commercial or academic purposes
-outside the university context is strictly prohibited without prior written consent.
+outside the university context is strictly prohibited without prior written consent.</p>